This is your student’s Academic Journey!

+Think of your student as flying a plane.
+They are in the Pilot seat ready to take-off on this new adventure!
 Student responsibility is the key to all development and learning (Davis & Murrell, 2003).
 We emphasize the student role as the more responsibility the students have for their educational journey, the more meaningful it will be.
+Your student should practice self-advocating for themselves during their time here.
 Academic advisors and family members encourage students to grow into this responsibility.
-In all, students will:

 Academic advisor role

+Think of their advisor as a Co-pilot.
+They are there to help your student when there could be possible turbulence along the way!
 Advisors do more than help students register for class.
 Advisors foster and encourage personal and intellectual growth in students (Crookston, 1972).
 They are well-informed about Elon’s student resources, which enables them to assist students in navigating these resources and opportunities.
 They assist in the student developing a meaningful education plan that is compatible with the student’s personal and/or career goals.
-The advisor continues to encourage the student to take ownership of their educational journey in the following ways:
+The advisor continues to encourage the student to take ownership of their educational journey.

 Source: Menezes, M. D. (2005).
 Advisors and parents: Together building stronger advising relationships.
 Retrieved from the NACADA Clearinghouse of Academic Advising Resources Web site.

 How do I balance checking in on my student but also giving them space to grow?

 Transition to college is something you will both experience, though in very different ways.
 We recommend having a conversation with your student before they arrive on-campus.
 Outline expectations that you both have.
 Be sure to let them set some expectations as well.

 A great way to start this discussion is by reviewing the Academic Calendar together.
 This lets you both learn about when classes start each term so you can discuss when to arrive on-campus.
 You can review semester breaks like fall and spring breaks.